SaynaSarvar/Computational-Intelligence-course-projects/README.md

-# 🧠 Computational Intelligence Projects (JavaScript)
+# 🧠 Computational Intelligence Projects

 This repository contains a collection of educational projects developed for the **Computational Intelligence** course taught by **Professor Koohestani** at **University of Tabriz**.